About

 Watch Our Show

-Media Inside Out is a television talk show exploring media literacy topics airing every Wednesday at 12:30 and 8:30PM on Temple University TV (TUTV).
+Media Inside Out is a television talk show exploring media literacy topics airing on Temple University TV (TUTV).

 Each episode digs deep into a specific media theme or media property and is produced and hosted by Sherri Hope Culver.